ragsurya/transactions/README.md

 This app is built on Elixir which runs on the BEAM VM.
 Since it is naturally designed for high concurrency, fault tolerance and low latency I have taken advantage of these great features to build this app.
 Some key things to call out are the usage of `Repo.stream`.
 The same can be done with Ecto query itself but the advantage of using stream is it uses lazy loading; avoids fetching everything at once and instead fetches data in iterative cycles, performing operations on each record along the way.

+Here is a small load test that was done on the api using a tool called `wrk`.
+**Environment**: Macbook Pro development machine (multiple other process running)
+Cores: 8
+RAM: 16GB

+**Configuration**
+threads: 24
+open connections: 100
+total time: 100 seconds

+This is